saranshrakshak/scam-avenger/README.md

 My goal is, the more time the scammers talk to pre-recordings of me, the less they can spend scamming actual people for money.

+## Scammer Common Procedures:
-As most scammers follow a very similar script, I generally know the two main procedures they use:
+As most scammers follow a very similar script, I generally know some common procedures they use:

 1) Upon calling back the victim will be told either that they have won some sort of reward/refund- or- they will be threatened with legal action if they are unable to pay in gift cards.